Billy Graham (comics)

+Biography

 Early career

 A graduate of New York City's Music & Art High School, Billy Graham was influenced artistically by the work of Al Williamson, Frank Frazetta, Burne Hogarth, and George Tuska.

 One of his earliest comics projects was illustrating writer Don Glut's "Death Boat!" in Vampirella #1 (Sept.
 1969), one of Warren Publishing's influential black-and-white horror-comics magazines.
 Graham would pencil and self-ink a story in nearly each of the first dozen issues of Vampirella, and an additional tale in issue #32 (April 1970) of its brethren publication Creepy.

 Publisher James Warren recalled in 1999 that he promoted Graham to art director shortly after recruiting him as an artist:

 In a 2005 interview, Warren mentions tweaking a Rolling Stone reporter who asked about his decision to hire an African-American art director, a rarity in comics at the time: "'What!?' mock-screamed Warren.
 'Is Billy black?
 I didn't know that.
 Get him in here!
 Billy, are you black?
 You're fired!'"

+Move to Marvel and later career

 Graham eventually left Warren and joined the creative team that launched Marvel's Luke Cage, Hero for Hire, inking the premiere issue (June 1972) over pencilers John Romita Sr. and George Tuska.
 He either inked or himself penciled every issue of the book's 16–issue run under its original title, and the first as the retitled Luke Cage, Power Man (Feb.
 1974).
 One reviewer of the reprint collection Essential Luke Cage, Power Man wrote, "The majority of the art is by George Tuska, initially inked by Billy Graham (with several solo pieces by Graham [that] give an intriguing record of his progression as an artist: His initial work has a rough, half-finished look to it, but his later issues are clean and beautifully detailed)....

 Steve Englehart, who wrote issues #5–16, said Graham "helped me plot, so that by the end it was pretty much a co-production."
-Graham is formally credited as co-writer of issues #14-15, though as Englehart's writing collaborator for those issues, Tony Isabella, recalled, "Billy Graham is credited as the co-scripter of my first issue [#15] and, try as I might, I simply do not recall getting anything other than the usual penciled pages to script.
+Graham is formally credited as co-writer of issues #14–15, though as Englehart's writing collaborator for those issues, Tony Isabella, recalled, "Billy Graham is credited as the co-scripter of my first issue [#15] and, try as I might, I simply do not recall getting anything other than the usual penciled pages to script.
 I skimmed a little of that issue and, making no judgment as to whether this is a good or bad thing, the writing does strike me as all mine."